30+ Streaming Services50+ Countries30+ Platform Guides

 The industry is moving from approximately 130 competing services toward 3–5 dominant platforms.
 The Disney+/Hulu/Max bundle achieves an 80% retention rate.
 Monthly churn jumped from 2% in 2019 to 5.5% by early 2025.
 Bundling reduces churn by approximately 34%.
 The FAST market reached $12.23 billion, projected to exceed $41 billion by 2035.

-AI is reshaping the stack
+AI across the stack

 Netflix estimates AI-driven recommendations save $1 billion per year in retention.
 Its conversational search tool (built on ChatGPT) allows natural-language queries.
 Netflix's AVA thumbnail system creates 10+ variants per title, increasing click-through rates by 30%.
 The Disney-OpenAI partnership invested $1 billion in AI-generated content capabilities.